Raptacon/Skills-Challenges/foundations_robot_prog/docs/lesson_2.md

 We have our physical devices represented virtually, now we need to use them!
 We're going to actuate one side of our drivetrain by pressing up and down on a joystick.

-We control a motor programmatically by giving the motor a percentage of its maximum voltage, as well as a direction in the form of a sign (+/-).
-At maximum voltage, the motor goes at full speed; at 50% of the max voltage, it goes at half speed.
+We control a motor programmatically by giving the motor a percentage of its maximum output, as well as a direction in the form of a sign (+/-).
+At maximum output, the motor goes at full speed; at 50% of the max output, it goes at half speed.
 Percentages are given using a float between -1 and 1, with 1 being 100% and -1 being 100% in the opposite direction.

 For our joystick input, you only need to know two things for now (we'll focus heavily on driver controllers later on):